Out of sorrow and chagrin, out of dread,

-In 1623 a group of colonists attempted to set up a fishing establishment at Cape Ann, on the North Shore of Massachusetts.
-Though the project failed, a few men led by Roger Conant, refused to give up and in 1626 settled in Naumkeag, which was later renamed Salem in 1629.
-The Massachusetts Bay Colony was issued a charter by the monarch of England in 1629 giving them the rights of autonomy and self-rule.
-The colonists were intent upon establishing a commonwealth where the Puritan Church could exist without the interference of the Church of England.
-Ministers began arriving in 1629 and the settlers began to organize a church.
-Around 1630, settlers converted an existing Naumkeag Indian trail into the Old Ipswich Road, creating a connection to the main cities of Salem and Boston.
+In 1623 a group of colonists attempted to set up a fishing establishment at Cape Ann on the North Shore of Massachusetts.
+Though the project failed, a few men, led by Roger Conant, refused to give up and, in 1626, settled in Naumkeag, later renamed Salem, in 1629.
+The Massachusetts Bay Colony was issued a charter by the monarch of England in 1629, giving them the rights of autonomy and self-rule.
+The colonists were intent on establishing a commonwealth where the Puritan Church could exist without the interference of the Church of England.
+Ministers arrived in 1629, and the settlers began organizing a church.
+Around 1630, settlers converted an existing Naumkeag Indian trail into the Old Ipswich Road, connecting Salem and Boston’s main cities.

-In the 1630’s the communities grew as more and more people immigrated to the area due to the repressive government of King Charles I in England.
-At about the same time, the Pequot Indian War erupted which lasted from 1634-1638.
+In the 1630s, the communities grew as more and more people immigrated to the area due to the repressive government of King Charles I in England.
+At about the same time, the Pequot Indian War erupted from 1634-1638.

 By 1640 Salem would be the second most important colonial town next to Boston, but the high rate of immigration began to slow.
-This was due to the Puritans being in power in England and the persecution had ended.
+This was because the Puritans were in power in England, and the persecution had ended.
 At that time, the colony became more self-sufficient and claimed sovereignty.
-In the 1650’s the colonies prospered.
-In Salem, as well as other areas, the church became the most prominent organization.
+In the 1650s, the colonies prospered.
+In Salem and other areas, the church became the most prominent organization.

 Salem Village, located about five miles north of Salem Towne, was also growing and developing its own identity and separate interests.
-In 1666 Salem Village petitioned for a separate church, but, was denied.
-However, the farmers continued to make requests, due to the distance from town.
-Finally, Salem Village was granted the right to build their own church and hire a minister in 1672.
+In 1666 Salem Village petitioned for a separate church but was denied.
+However, the farmers continued requesting due to the distance from town.
+Finally, Salem Village was granted the right to build its own church and hire a minister in 1672.
 However, the villagers would remain members of the Salem Towne Church, which would govern the smaller church.
-The village was also permitted to establish a committee of five, to assess and gather taxes from the villagers – including church-members and non-church members, for the ministry.
-Though villagers continued to participate in Salem Towne life, voted in Salem Towne elections, and paid most Salem Towne taxes, for the first time, they had a degree of autonomy.
+The village was also permitted to establish a committee of five, to assess and gather taxes from the villagers – including church members and non-church members, for the ministry.
+Though villagers continued to participate in Salem Towne’s life, voted in Salem Towne elections, and paid most Salem Towne taxes, for the first time, they had a degree of autonomy.

 The village members immediately began to build the Salem Village Meeting House and search for a minister.
-While the church was under the guidelines of the larger Salem Towne Church, the ministers were not ordained, and as a result, could not administer communion or admit candidates to formal church membership.
-From the beginning, there was conflict from those in Salem Towne who opposed the building of a separate church, as well as those in Salem Village, regarding the choice of a minister.
-Over the next several years the dissension would divide the community, making enemies of friends and family members.
-Though this was not unusual in many New England communities, many historians believe that Salem Village had a greater amount of conflict than was typical.
-During the 1670’s-80’s the new church’s first three ministers would all step down, unsatisfied with the position, the church, and the village itself.
+While the church was under the guidelines of the larger Salem Towne Church, the ministers were not ordained and, as a result, could not administer communion or admit candidates to formal church membership.
+From the beginning, there was conflict between those in Salem Towne who opposed the building of a separate church and those in Salem Village regarding the choice of a minister.
+Over the next several years, the dissension would divide the community, making enemies of friends and family members.
+Though this was not unusual in many New England communities, many historians believe Salem Village had more conflict than was typical.
+During the 1670s-80s, the new church’s first three ministers would all step down, unsatisfied with the position, the church, and the village itself.

 The first minister, Reverend James Bayley, arrived in Salem Village in October 1672.
 An inexperienced pastor, just three years out of Harvard, Bayley walked into conflict.
-From the beginning, some members of the village felt that Bayley was hired “upon the invitation of a few.”
+From the beginning, some village members felt Bayley was hired “upon the invitation of a few.”
 Like other fledgling communities, the procedures for hiring were informal and irregular.

-Even though there were dissenters, things went well at first, and in June 1673, Bayley was invited to remain in his post.
-Five farmers donated 40 acres of land to him and the minister began to build a house.
-However, that same year, 14 villagers fell into arrears on their taxes for the church support, officially designating the discontent of some church members.
+Even though there were dissenters, things went well initially, and in June 1673, Bayley was invited to remain in his post.
+Five farmers donated 40 acres of land to him, and the minister began to build a house.
+However, that same year, 14 villagers fell into arrears on their taxes for church support, officially designating the discontent of some church members.

 The central issue was actually who had the authority to call or dismiss a minister in Salem Village, making it a highly political conflict.
 Because the village was not an “official” town, the only authority in the village was the church, which angered many villagers who attended other churches in nearby communities.
 The tissue mushroomed to such proportions that it was taken to the county courts, the Salem Towne Church, and even the Colonial Legislature.
 Though the Salem Church advised the dissidents to submit to Bayley’s continued ministry “without any further trouble,” the conflict continued.